 (clogged and leaky pipes cause excess water to enter)

 (homes without proper drainage systems like gutters, sump pumps and weeping tiles)

 - Interior leaks

 (broken concrete, walls and windows cause water leaks on the inside and increase moisture)

 Whatever your reason may be, the most important thing is to have a properly waterproofed basement.
 There are tons of ways you can do this; either with installing sump pump mechanisms or covering the walls and floors with waterproof sealant.
 What basement waterproofing does is it makes sure excess water doesn’t reach your basement; resulting in minimum cracks or leaks and little to none moisture.

 Interior & Exterior

-We are a locally owned and operated plumbing company, providing residential and commercial owner plumbing services.
-We specialize in Drain Repair, Drain Cleaning, Basement Waterproofing, Sump Pump Installation, Clogged Toilets and more.
-Our team at Draintony is dedicated to providing you premier plumbing quality and premier plumbing services.
+We are a locally owned and operated plumbing company; providing residential and commercial owner plumbing services.
+We specialize in Drain Repair, Drain Cleaning, Basement Waterproofing; Sump Pump Installation, Clogged Toilets and more.
+Our team at Draintony will provide you premier plumbing quality and premier plumbing services.